 - you are as free as possible from pain

 - your medication is managed safely and correctly

 - your oral and dental health is maintained

 - you sleep well.

-- your independence is maintained
+- maintaining your independence

 - fire, security and emergency risks are minimised